-Care to admit it or not… We all have been ghosted and done the ghosting at least once.
-It is okay to admit it.
+Care to admit it or not, we have all been ghosted and have done the ghosting at least once.
+It’s okay to admit it.

-Personally, I think ghosting suck!
-Has it stopped me from executing the act, occasionally?
+Personally, I think ghosting sucks!
+Has it stopped me from occasionally executing the act?
 No.

-The deed has turned into such a regular practice among the dating community that it has become not foreign.
+The deed has become such a regular practice among the dating community that it is no longer foreign.
 Eventually, what was once abnormal has become normal, hence the ghosting culture.

 How to deal with being ghosted?

-During our dating expedition, we have engaged in ghosting due to a lack of interest or a stale conversation.
-There is nothing you can do if the dialogue has grown jaded but to move on.
-Continue trying to harvest a connection knowing full well it will only lead to a dead-end is a waste of time.
+One of the reasons for ghosting is a lack of interest or a stale conversation.
+During our dating expedition, we have engaged in ghosting due to these reasons.
+If the dialogue has grown jaded, there is nothing you can do but move on.
+Continuing to try to foster a connection, knowing it will only lead to a dead-end, is a waste of time.

-But going awol without any valid reason is cowardly, especially if the connection had been there from the beginning and only had gotten stronger by the day.
-Nothing wrong with altering your feelings and no longer wanting to pursue things further, at the very least, have the gut to be upfront and honest.
-It is the bare minimum you could do to compensate for wasting their precious time.
-Do it, not for yourself but for the individual to help bring answers to many unanswered questions.
-After receiving the needed closure, they would be able to turn the page and move one.
+It’s the bare minimum you could do to compensate for wasting their precious time.
+Do it, not for yourself, but to help bring answers to the many unanswered questions.
+After receiving the needed closure, they would be able to turn the page and move on.

-Get ingrained into your mind that ghosting happens to everyone, not just you.
-The key here is not to get too involved in the talking stage and to let things flow freely.
-Don’t ever think by changing yourself, you will make them not disappear because that is further from the truth.
+Get it ingrained in your mind that ghosting happens to everyone, not just you.
+The key here is not to get too invested in the talking stage and let things flow freely.
+Don’t ever believe that by changing yourself, you will prevent them from disappearing because that is far from the truth.

 Anyone who wants to stay will stay, and anyone who wants to leave will leave, regardless.
 Remember that!